˙TR?

 ....
 Taj, give back"

 It became a "battle cry".
-At the demos Talaks would all stand with their fists raised in salute.
+At the demos Talaks would all stand with their arms raised in a 3-finger salute.
 "We are Talak," they all shouted.
-Then there was a pause of intended silence, followed by all the protesters stomping on the ground shouting "Taj, give back" as they, ordinary Talaks, pointed at the banks.
+Then there was a pause of intended silence, followed by all the protesters stomping on the ground shouting "Taj, give back"; they, ordinary Talaks, were pointing at the banks.

 Increasingly these Taj became concerned as their lifestyles were affected by exposure.
-Tajout stressed that their demonstrations were peaceful, Tajout did not want to give Taj the excuse of violence - even though some Taj lied and tried to use it because they had power and control.
-Everywhere they went Taj families just met chants, fist-raised "We are Talak", pause and pointing "Mercen, give back".
-The Taj didn't like this infringement of their liberty, this public shaming and awareness.
+Stressing that their demonstrations were peaceful, Tajout tried not to give Taj the excuse of violence; irrespective, some Taj lied and tried to use this excuse of violence because they had power and control.
+But everywhere Taj families went they were just met with chants, salutes raised "We are Talak", pause and pointing "Mercen, give back".
+Taj didn't like this infringement of their liberty, this public shaming and awareness.
 For the central moneygrabbers a bunch of Talaks chanting at them just fanned their egos.
-But the wives doing fashionable shopping were targetted.
-At the large stores Tajout would have demonstrators fist-raised “We are Talak”, pause and pointing “Mrs Mercen, give back”.
-It was an end for the quiet chat and coffee, it was an end to their being Taj and Talak at the same time.
+But the wives doing fashionable shopping were targetted; at the large stores Tajout would see the 3 fingers of demonstrators “We are Talak”, pause and pointing “Mrs Mercen, give back”.
+Disturbing the quiet chat and coffee was the beginning of the end of the lifestyles of these rich, it was an end to there being Taj and Talak at the same time.

-Tajout had demonstrators at their houses and as they left there were trackers who then directed the demonstrators.
+At Taj houses Tajout had demonstrators; when they left there were trackers who then directed the demonstrators.
 At the coffee shops and stores demonstrators were soon arrested but Tajout grew big and paid the fines, so more Talaks joined in.
-The enforcers became heavier imprisoning repeat offenders, but because the educated young of the PAPTies were the main Talaks arrested the Taj had to stop incarceration as they were alienating their best accumulators - best creators of accumulation.
+Enforcers became heavier imprisoning repeat offenders, but because the educated young of the PAPTies were the main Talaks arrested the Taj had to stop incarceration as they were alienating their best accumulators - best creators of accumulation.

 Soon the stores catering to the elites were affected.
 Wherever the Taj went there were demonstrations so if you shopped with the rich your life was affected.
-Instead of these places being exclusive havens for the Taj and PAPTies they became places of embarrassment, became shells and closed down.
-Soon these stores had to go online so online business improved but the ostentatious lifestyles of the rich and famous became lives in which they moved from demonstration to demonstration if they left the security of their walled compounds.
+Instead of these places being exclusive havens for the Taj and PAPTies, they became places of embarrassment, became shells and closed down.
+Soon these stores had to go online so whilst online business accumulated the ostentatious lifestyles of the rich and famous became lives of discomfort as they moved from demonstration to demonstration if they ever left the security of their walled compounds.
 Not a choice they wanted their money to buy.

 Whilst all this was happening more and more Talaks began to realise that these Taj were parasites.
-There had always been Talaks who analysed the economic system and pointed to those with privilege, these analysts even characterised a significant group of Talaks, the PAPTies, who followed the Taj hoping for breadcrumbs.
+Always there had been Talaks who analysed the economic system and pointed to those with privilege, these analysts even characterised a significant group of Talaks, the PAPTies, who followed the Taj hoping for breadcrumbs.
 Buying into all the propaganda for a long while, these PAPTies promoted the delusions the Taj wanted blaming the government, other races, liberals, for what the Taj created.
-But whilst some of these PAPTies acted deplorably, many were just angry and wanted to do something about their disrupted life-styles.
-Soon even these PAPTies began to realise that Tajout had built something that had the power to affect them, affect their lives.
+But whilst some of these PAPTies acted deplorably with their Taj-induced privilege, most PAPTies claimed they were just making a living, and were just angry wanting to do something about life-styles disrupted by Tajout.
+Soon even these PAPTies began to realise that Tajout had built something substantive, something that had the power to affect them, affect their lives.

 The Taj were squirming and a few started becoming ostentatious benefactors.
 Starting foundations in which they were supposedly giving back, their overt donations were a big show worn on their sleeves.
 Although this stifled Tajout for a while, gradually Tajout sympathisers began to analyse where these benefactions took place.
 Computer companies setup foundations in the name of their Taj for poor to buy computers, agricultural companies setup foundations in the name of their Taj to buy fertilisers, phone companies gave money to buy phones.
-It soon became clear to the Tajout community online that this benefaction was a con - neoliberalism consuming in another form.
+For the Tajout community online it became clearer and clearer that this benefaction was a con - neoliberalism consuming in another form.
 Far and wide blogs started talking about this benefaction con, and soon there were demonstrations about the benefaction.
 Whilst the Taj argued they were feeding the poor, Talaks had already understood that the Taj were the problem and just saw this benefaction as a trick to bring poorer Talaks into the addictive world of consuming.

-Tajout developed the ShamTaj app, and Talaks followed it.
+With Tajout developing the ShamTaj app, many Talaks soon followed it.
 Wherever they were they keyed in their location, and the app would tell them which Taj were in their area.
-On the app there would be a picture of the Taj dynastic, and a description of the slave labour, the environmental damage their corporation had caused.
-At some stores Tajout would hack into the online advertising within the store, the restaurant or even public advertising space and show a video of that dynasty's complicity in the Corporation's destruction of Kolok and her communities.
+On the app there would be a picture of the Taj dynastic, a description of the slave labour, and the environmental damage their corporation had caused.
+At different venues Tajout would hack into online advertising within a store, restaurant or even public advertising space to show a video of that dynasty's complicity in the Corporation's destruction of Kolok and her communities.

 As time went on some Taj would withdraw from the corporations, take some of the money they had gained through exploitation, donated the rest to decumulation, and lived anonymously hoping that Tajout would leave them alone.
 Being Talaks then, they were not of interest as targets especially as these ex-Taj had contributed to indigenitisation projects, frontline struggles or localisation communes.
 However there continued an ongoing battle as there were always the greedy willing to replace the escapees.
 But gradually there was improvement with proper non-exploitative financing and a more sustainable way of life.

 At this stage there had been a shift in Talak mentality.
-With the ShamTaj app many of the more greedy Taj were publicly shamed and then became ashamed of their accumulation - as they should have been.
+With the ShamTaj app many of the more greedy Taj were publicly shamed and then consequently ashamed of their accumulation - as they should have been.
 The ShamTaj app became an illegal fact of life on Kolok; young people rooted their phones, and so were able to anonymously run the app that seemlessly integrated into the megacandy OS.
 Whilst maintaining anonymity all those same young people wanted to be Tajout reps helping others with their apps.
-Accumulation was not something to be revered, to be envied, it became a scourge.
+Views towards accumulation changed; it was not something to be revered or envied, it became a scourge.
 Still there were many PAPTies trying to get more money, but it was just not so easy because more Talaks were acting through spirit, and if there was any judgement these PAPTies did not measure up well.

 Observer's Report to the Council on Gaia Section 117 Planet 5/q/3